rohitmaxxx/news-article-service/README.md

 ### Development Time

-The breakdown of time spent on different project tasks is as follows:
+The breakdown of time spent on project is as follows:

 - Requirement analysis: [4 hours]
 - UI development: [1 day]